yusuf-yldrm/expo-boilerplate/README.md

-The react native expo boilerplate template by Yusuf Yildirim
+The TypeScript React Native Expo boilerplate template by Yusuf Yildirim